"Do you guess I have some intricate purpose?

 with a line of drill heads: xxxxx

 Preacher-haunted motorways lie beside sleeping

 queen bees waiting to govern; a baby struggles through her first breaths; the

 Tardis jumps a middle-aged man back to his Cheshire childhood; a

 lawnmower cuts the air in a Jamaican stairwell; a boiler ticks reassuringly

 A freelance journalist, Flanagan wrote for The Times, Time Out, FT

-Weekend, FT Magazine, The Daily Telegraph and economist.com.
+Weekend, FT Magazine, The Daily Telegraph, The Independent on Sunday and economist.com.
 His articles